 16. Whitewater Rafting on the Nile River

 The Nile River is a fickle mistress and boy is she cranky sometimes.
-That river chewed us up, spit us out and took us for some wild rides as we white water rafted through her class 5 rapids.
+That river chewed us up, spit us out and took us for some wild rides as we white-water rafted through her class 5 rapids.
 It’s the first time we have spent more time in the water while rafting than in the raft.
 I even went through a class 5 rapid outside of the boat, which was not a fun thing but a great story.
 Oh, and David lost another wedding band.
 Sigh.

 17. Tracking Rhinos on Foot in Zimbabwe

 Probably one of the most rewarding wildlife experiences we had in Africa was tracking Rhinos on foot in Zimbabwe.
-We were within meters of these gentle giants and got a first had look at the conservation of these animals.
+We were within meters of these gentle giants and got a first hand look at the conservation of these animals.

 We even shook hands with the guards that spend 24 hours a day protecting the Rhinos.
-It was a great adventure and very moving experience.
+It was a great adventure and a very moving experience.

 18. Gorilla Trekking in Rwanda